Shoaib-Imrann/SMS-Scheduler/README.md

 This project is for demo and testing purposes.<br>
 For production in India, DLT compliance and template approval will be required.<br> International SMS may have additional cost implications.

+## 📡 Backend  <br>
+The backend runs on a serverless setup ideal for demos, but scheduled SMS needs a cron job, which adds cost — so full automation isn’t live.
+Want to test it fully?
+Deploy on Railway with a cron service, or just let me know and I’ll set it up